Oldhimaster1/3ds-Google-Maps/README.md

 The tilepack format is straightforward: 16-byte header ("3DTP", version, tile count, data offset), then a sorted index of 20-byte entries (zoom, x, y, offset, size), then the raw tile data concatenated.
 The reader loads the full index into RAM and does binary search.
 A LightLock protects the file reads so multiple threads can look up tiles concurrently.

-The QR encoder is about 335 lines of C with no dependencies.
-It handles byte mode, EC level L, versions 1-4.
-A typical GPS URL like `https://192.168.1.100:8443` is 28 characters, which fits in version 2 (25x25 modules).

 ---

 ## License